 Dog Days Flea Market sits on over 100 acres of land in an open field.
 The flea market actually started in the 1940's as a place where hunters would meet on Mondays to let their hunting dogs run in the woods and trade dogs, hence the name.

 Over the years, the market expanded to include other things besides dogs for sale.
 Now you can find miniature horses, plants, trees, cattle, exotic birds, antiques, and a wide array of collectibles, as well as the typical flea market, yard-sale goods.

 The present owners are Alex and Tina James.
-They bought the Dog Days Flea Market in 2000 and added electricity, showers and other accommodations for the vendors.
+They bought the Dog Days Flea Market in 2000 and added electricity, showers, and other accommodations for the vendors.
 It's become more of a traditional flea market (as opposed to a livestock auction) since they took over.

 Dog Days Flea Market is divided into two areas.

-Parking is $1 and $2, depending on how far back in the field (and how much walking you'll end up doing!) you have to park.
+Parking is $1 and $2, depending on how far back in the field you have to park.
 There is plenty of food to buy if you get hungry: ice cream, shaved ice, hot dogs, hamburgers, grilled chicken, fresh-squeezed lemonade, and a full breakfast are all on the menu.

 On Sundays, the Dog Days Flea Market also hosts an animal and chicken yard on the grounds with ducks, rabbits, goats, and pigs.
 Alternatively, there are also several livestock stands on-premise and places where you can buy pets like dogs and cats, too.

 In addition to the numerous collectibles' stands throughout the flea market, there is also an entire building devoted to antiques at unbeatable prices.
 Those with a discerning eye can find some great bargains in the antique's building must easier than in the rest of the market.